Anti-Corruption Layer pattern

 Maintaining access between new and legacy systems can force the new system to adhere to at least some of the legacy system's APIs or other semantics.
 When these legacy features have quality issues, supporting them "corrupts" what might otherwise be a cleanly designed modern application.

-Isolate the legacy and modern systems by placing an anti-corruption layer between them.
-This layer translates communications between the two systems, allowing the legacy system to remain unchanged while the modern application can avoid compromising its design and technological approach.
+Isolate the different subsystems by placing an anti-corruption layer between them.
+This layer translates communications between the two systems, allowing one system to remain unchanged while the other can avoid compromising its design and technological approach.

-Communication between the modern application and the anti-corruption layer always uses the application's data model and architecture.
-Calls from the anti-corruption layer to the legacy system conform to that system's data model or methods.
+The diagram above shows an application with two subsystems.
+Subsystem A calls to subsystem B through an anti-corruption layer.
+Communication between subsystem A and the anti-corruption layer always uses the data model and architecture of subsystem A. Calls from the anti-corruption layer to subsystem B conform to that subsystem's data model or methods.
 The anti-corruption layer contains all of the logic necessary to translate between the two systems.
 The layer can be implemented as a component within the application or as an independent service.

 Issues and considerations